NokNokMLS/BigDoorWyamBlog/input/posts/2018-06-15-getting-a-home-loan.md

 ---
 **6 Tips that may save you Zloty**

-Through our own experience and detailed interviews with numerous Polish Credit Advisors the following is our best tips when applying for a Polish mortgage.
-Some tips are obvious, some are less so, but all are important whether you are new to the country or a born and bred Pole.
+Through our own experience and detailed interviews with numerous Polish Credit Advisors the following are our best tips when applying for a Polish mortgage.
+Some tips are obvious, some less so, but all are important whether you are new to the country or a native Pole.

-If you think we missed something or simply need more information please contact us and we will do our best to get you the best answers.
+If you think we missed something or simply need more information please contact us and we will do our best to help you.

 **Tip 1 - It costs nothing to apply so do it early**